 Medicines were managed by staff who had been trained and deemed competent to do so.
 An induction process was in place.
-Refresher training in medicines management was provided annually.
-Care staff had received training in the use of thickening agents.
+Refresher training in medicines management was provided annually; the last training session was on 10 December 2015.
+Care staff had received training in the use of thickening agents and the application of external medicines.
 The impact of training was monitored through team meetings, supervision and annual appraisal.
 Competency assessments were completed at the end of the induction period and annually thereafter.